Snarkdoof/cryocloud/README.md

   "runOn": "success/error/timeout/always/never" - when resolved, the parent either succeeded, failed or timed out.
 Limit when this module runs (can be set default by module)

   "resolveOnAny": "Resolve when ALL parents have completed (default) or when ANY parent has completed",

+  "type": "normal/admin" - type of CryoCloud worker that should take this job

   "ccnode": "If given, run on the given CryoCloud processing node - or use runtime stats (stat) or config, typically {"stat": "parent.node"}